 Lovers of the flesh?
 So this route is ideal for you.
 With an extraordinary view of the Cola de Caballo waterfall, enjoy typical dishes from the region, such as the fritada de cabrito, the pork roast, and the cornbread.
 If you prefer something quieter, there is the Santa Lucía promenade, a boat tour and you can enjoy the restaurants and shops along the way.

-In 2010, Mexican cuisine was named Intangible Heritage of Humanity by UNESCO
+Some 1,500 typical dishes and drinks make up the country's culinary scene.
+In 2010, Mexican cuisine was named Intangible Heritage of Humanity by UNESCO.